 All images are printed in archival high quality finish, utilizing only acid - and OBA free materials.
 When it comes to choice of materials and equipment Runes approach is one of no compromise.
 From image capture, to post processing, printing and framing he uses only the finest quality tools available.

-His printing is done on the Epson Stylus Pro 11880 64" printer, as well as the newer SP 9900, producing giclée prints with unsurpassed print permanence.
+His printing is done on the Epson Stylus Pro 9900 44" printer, producing giclée prints with unsurpassed print permanence.
 All the carefully selected paper types are manually calibrated using the market leading X-Rite i1Publish solution.
 These hand tailored ICC color profiles ensures color consistency and accurate rendering.
 His canvas prints are coated with three layers on the front and one at the rear to ensure long term resistance to UV rays, abrasion or moisture.

 Should you choose one of Rune's pigment on paper prints you can rest assured that you will receive a piece of art which has generations worth of long lasting quality.